CasualPyDev/pgn2scid/README.md

 * keep track of your downloads so that only the latest files which haven’t already been downloaded are selectable.

 * process PGN files from other sources, e.g. from your last OTB tournament or games played on a chess server.
-All you have to do is to put those files in pgn2scid’s working directory, select the desired options and press the 'START' button.
+All you have to do is to copy those files in pgn2scid’s working directory, select the desired options and press the 'START' button.

 * automatically uncompress zipped PGN files.

-* automatically merge a number of PGN files into one single file.
+* automatically merge PGN files into one single file.

 * convert any number of PGN files to the native Scid database format without the hassle of using command line tools.